castai/docs/docs/guides/autoscaling-policies.md

 The new settings will propagate immediately.

-## Horizontal pod autoscaler (HPA) policy
+## Horizontal Pod Autoscaler (HPA) policy

-See HPA documentaion for a detailed overview.
+See HPA documentation for a detailed overview.

 ## Unscheduled pods policy

-A pod becomes unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the pod.
+A pod becomes unschedulable when the Kubernetes scheduler can't find a node that can accommodate the pod.
-For instance, a pod can request more CPU or memory than it is available on any of the worker nodes.
+For instance, a pod can request more CPU or memory than the resources available on any of the worker nodes.
-In many of the cases, this indicates a need to scale up by adding additional nodes to the cluster.
+In many such cases, this indicates the need to scale up by adding additional nodes to the cluster.
-CAST AI's autoscaler is equipped with a mechanism to handle this case.
+The CAST AI autoscaler is equipped with a mechanism to handle this.

-After receiving unschedulable pods event, best price/performance ratio node will be selected by the CAST AI's recommendation engine which would be able to accommodate all currently unschedulable pods.
+After receiving the unschedulable pods event, the CAST AI recommendation engine will select the best price/performance ratio node able to accommodate all of the currently unschedulable pods.
-It will then be provisioned and joined to the cluster.
-This process usually takes a few minutes depending on which cloud service provider was picked.
+CAST AI will then provision it and join with the cluster.
+This process usually takes a few minutes, depending on the cloud service provider of your choice.
 Currently, only a single node will be added at a time.
-If there are still unschedulable pods remaining, the cycle is repeated until all pods are scheduled if the reason was insufficient resources.
+If any unschedulable pods still remain, the cycle is repeated until all the pods are scheduled (provided that the reason was insufficient resources).

-### Configuring unscheduled pods policy
+### Configuring the unscheduled pods policy

-You can enable/disable unschedulable pods policy either on [CAST AI's console:](https://console.cast.ai/):
+You can enable/disable the unschedulable pods policy either on the [CAST AI console:](https://console.cast.ai/):

 ![](autoscaling-policies/unschedulable_pods.png)

-or via [CAST AI's policies API endpoint](https://api.cast.ai/v1/spec/#/cluster-policies/UpsertPolicies) by setting values for
+or via the [CAST AI policies API endpoint](https://api.cast.ai/v1/spec/#/cluster-policies/UpsertPolicies) by setting values for

 ```json